 In the 1993 BSAI Pacific cod assessment (Thompson and Methot 1993), the natural mortality rate M was estimated to be 0.37.
 All subsequent assessments of the BSAI and GOA Pacific cod stocks (except the 1995 GOA assessment) have used this value for M, until the 2007 assessments, at which time the BSAI assessment adopted a value of 0.34 and the GOA assessment adopted a value of 0.38.
 Both of these were accepted by the respective Plan Teams and the SSC.
-The new values were based on Equation 7 of Jensen (1996) and ages at 50% maturity reported by (Stark 2007; see “Maturity” subsection below).
+The new values were based on Equation 7 of Jensen (1996) and ages at 50% maturity reported by Stark (2007; see “Maturity” subsection below).
 In response to a request from the SSC, the 2008 BSAI assessment included further discussion and justification for these values.

 For the 2016 reference model (Model 16.08.25) M was estimated using a normal prior with a mean of 0.38 and CV of 0.1.
 In 2017 Dr. Thompson presented a new natural mortality prior based on a literature search (Table 2.16) for the Bering Sea stock assessment (Thompson 2017).
 For the Gulf of Alaska stock, we used the same methodology and literature search to devise a new prior for M. This resulted in a lognormal prior on M of -0.81 (μ=0.44) with a standard deviation of 0.41 for the Gulf of Alaska Pacific cod.